 There are many differences between these two main types of malignancy: natural history, signs and symptoms, treatment, and prognosis.
-From a functional practical sense, there is also one big difference that we have seen: often adenocarcinoma has presented itself with a diagnosis fairly easily – so that treatment is often the issue.
-And neuroendocrine tumors are often elusive in diagnosis – sometimes for years – so here diagnosis is often a primary issue.
+From a functional practical sense, there is also one big difference that we have seen: often adenocarcinoma has presented itself with a diagnosis late but often fairly easily – so that treatment is typically the issue.
+And neuroendocrine tumors are often elusive in diagnosis with perplexing signs and symptoms – sometimes for years – so here diagnosis is often the primary issue.

 The researchers reviewed over 2,600 articles in the medical literature, selecting 140 for further scrutiny, and eventually settled on thirteen that met their inclusion criteria.
 They extracted and pooled data from these studies to ascertain sensitivity, specificity and other parameters for the use of endoscopic ultrasound for pancreatic neuroendocrine diagnosis.
 They found that the pooled sensitivity of EUS in detecting pancreatic NETs was 87.2 percent; the pooled specificity was 98.0 percent.